Enjoy dance at any age. Stay stronger, more flexible, and more active through movement…

-Registration link coming soon!
-For more information email Principal Teacher, LilaAnn Coates White, at firstname.lastname@example.org OR Artistic Director, Karl von Rabenau, at email@example.com
+For more information and for virtual access links email Principal Teacher, LilaAnn Coates White, at email@example.com OR Artistic Director, Karl von Rabenau, at firstname.lastname@example.org

 Open Classes and Creative Dance do not have a specific dress code.
 Proper shoes are recommended, along with comfortable clothes that move easily, but are not too baggy.
 Once you begin attending a class, you’ll learn about any appropriate items needed for different styles of class: shoes (ballet, tap, jazz) or accessories (Pilates) that you may want to purchase.

 Develop strength and grace through classical ballet technique.
 You will feel longer and stronger and will know that you are making lasting improvements in your posture and flexibility.

 Free your body to move through space—high, low, fast, slow.
 You will develop full-body strength and mobility while giving yourself a broad-ranging expressive outlet.